vecma-project/EasyVVUQ-QCGPJ/docs/tutorials/cooling_cup/guide/tutorial.rst

 EasyVVUQ-QCGPJ workflow
 ~~~~~~~~~~~~~~~~~~~~~~~

-| The approach we took to integrate EasyVVUQ with QCG Pilot Job Manager
+| The approach we took to integrate EasyVVUQ with QCG-PilotJob Manager
   is considerably non-intrusive.
 The changes we introduced to the
   EasyVVUQ workflow itself are small and mainly concentrated at the
   encoding and application execution steps, thus the overhead needed to
-  plug-in QCG Pilot Jobs into the basic workflow is negligible.
+  plug-in QCG-PilotJob into the basic workflow is negligible.
 The
   integration code provides a generic mechanism that could easily be
   adapted by different application teams to quantify uncertainties of
   their codes.
 In this section we briefly describe the main parts of a